 completely male or female in physical appearance.
 Hormones are also given towards this end, but there is a limit to what can be corrected medically.
 Though an appearance of sexual normalcy can be constructed, fully functional reproductive organs cannot.

 According to Dr. Anne Fausto-Sterling, a recognized expert in this field of study, 1-1/2 to 2 percent of all births do not fall strictly within the tight definition of all-male or all-female, even if the child looks "normal."
 In reaching her numbers, Dr. Fausto-Sterling is counting all incidents of intersexuality, from mild to extreme.
 The incidence of children with mixed genitalia is pegged at 1 in 2,000 to 1 in 3,000, or 0.033 to 0.05 percent of all births.

-If the issue hadn't been settled by then, Ciara's pregnancy should have put this particular rumor to rest.
+If the issue hadn't been settled by then, Ciara's pregnancy in 2014 should have put this particular rumor to rest.

 Barbara "mixed message" Mikkelson

 Rush, George and Joanna Molloy.
 "Family Viewing, Michael Lohan-Style."